rael9/token-replacement-ckeditor-plugin/ReadMe.md

 #### Install It
 Put the `token` folder in the `ckeditor/plugins` folder.

-#### Enable it
+#### Enable It

 ##### Globally

-Add the plugin along with any other configuration items you would like to the config.js file in the ckeditor folder.
+Add the plugin along with any other configuration items you would like to the `config.js` file in the `ckeditor` folder.

 ```
 // Enable token plugin